Heinrich von Coudenhove-Kalergi: Views on race and religion

 In his youth, Heinrich Coudenhove-Kalergi had been an antisemite.
 He had expected to confirm his antipathy towards the Jews when he started work on his treatise, Das Wesen des Antisemitismus (The Essence of Antisemitism).
 But he came to a different conclusion by the time he published his book in 1901.
 Following an ironic critique of the new racial theories, he declared that the essence of antisemitism amounted to nothing more credible than fanatical religious hatred.
 He traced that fanaticism to religious bigotry that originated in the promulgation of Torah under Ezra.
 According to Coudenhove-Kalergi, Jewish religious bigotry provoked opposition from the relatively tolerant Greco-Roman polytheists, eliciting their anti-Judaic reaction.
 Antisemitism came into existence when Christianity and Islam took over the intolerant fanaticism of Judaism, and turned it against the Jews.
 Thus, Heinrich Coudenhove-Kalergi credited the Jews with originating religious intolerance, and condemned it as a violation of genuine religious principles.
 He branded every sort of anti-Judaism unchristian.
 He further urged liberal Christians and Jews to ally in protecting both of their religions, and religion as such, against the emerging menace of secularism.

 In spite of his opposition to simplistic racial theory, Coudenhove-Kalergi agreed that Jews are racially distinct.
 Although he pointed out that there is no Semitic race, because Semitic is a language family; he equivocated by also remarking that the charges that Semites were uncreative were belied by civilizations formed by the Assyrians and Babylonians, who spoke Semitic languages.
 He further sought to defend the Jews against bigoted charges of parasitic greed and cowardice with anecdotal counterexamples of Jewish industriousness and martial courage.

+Publications

+An English translation of his book Das Wesen des Antisemitismus (1901) was published in 1935 as Anti-Semitism Throughout the Ages, with an additional chapter on "Jew-Hatred To-Day" added by his son Richard.